brackets-io/cleanAlly/README.md

 # cleanAlly
 ===
-Brackets extension that replaces certain tags (<figure>, <style>) to cleanup the HTML produced from the Blackboard Ally tool
+Brackets extension that replaces certain tags (&lt;figure&gt;, &lt;style&gt;) to cleanup the HTML produced from the Blackboard Ally tool

 Usage
 ===